-Chocolate and peanut butter… such a great flavor combo!
-I tried to capture that “yummi-ness” in homemade ice cream I made one summer when I was experimenting with lots of homemade ice cream flavors, and tasting them, too!.
+Chocolate peanut butter ice cream is such a great flavor combo!
+I tried to capture that “yummi-ness” one summer while experimenting with homemade ice cream flavors, and tasting them, too!.
 Somebody has to do it, right?

 The end result was a wonderful taste treat on a hot, summer’s day!
-And surprise, surprise… It’s even good in Winter, Spring, and Fall!
+And surprise, surprise!
+This chocolate peanut butter ice cream is even good in Winter, Spring, and Fall!

 Recipe slightly adapted from: Cuisinart Automatic Frozen Yogurt-Ice Cream & Sorbet Maker Instruction and Recipe Booklet, page 4